Should I State or Should I Show? Aligning AI with Human Preferences: Additional Analysis

 \item \textit{Risk Inv.\ (Simple)} and \textit{Risk Inv.\ (Compound)} are the amounts (in tokens, from 0 to 100) invested in two variants of the investment task in \citet{gneezy1997experiment}.
-Each token is worth 0.5\textcent.
+Subjects are endowed with 100 tokens, and each token is worth 0.5\textcent.
 Subjects can choose to invest their tokens into a safe asset, which leaves the invested amount unchanged, or in a risky asset, which multiplies the invested amount by 2.5 if the investment succeeds.
 The simple task resolves uncertainty in a single coin flip whereas the compound task involves the same reduced distribution over payoffs, implemented by a compounded lottery: in stage one, there is a 25\% chance of success, a 25\% chance of failure, and a 50\% chance of proceeding to the second stage.
 In the second stage, uncertainty is again resolved by a coin flip.
-Subjects are paid for each task based on their remaining balance of tokens.
+Subjects are paid for each task based on their remaining balance of tokens after the uncertainty is resolved.

-\item The ``Big Five'' personality traits (\textit{Extraversion}, \textit{Agreeableness}, \textit{Conscientiousness}, \textit{Emotional Stability}, \textit{Openness}) are measured using the Ten-Item Personality Inventory \citep[TIPI;][]{gosling2003tipi}, with each trait based on two 1--7 Likert items, one of which is reverse-coded, with endpoints labeled ``Disagree strongly'' and ``Agree strongly''.
-For example, \textit{Extraversion} is measured as the average of ``I see myself as extraverted, enthusiastic'' and ``I see myself as reserved, quiet'' (reverse-coded). \end{itemize}
+\item The ``Big Five'' personality traits (\textit{Extraversion}, \textit{Agreeableness}, \textit{Conscientiousness}, \textit{Emotional Stability}, \textit{Openness}) are measured using the Ten-Item Personality Inventory \citep[TIPI;][]{gosling2003tipi}, with each trait based on two 1--7 Likert items.
+There are two questions for each trait, one of which is reverse-coded.
+For example, \textit{Extraversion} is measured as the average of the response to ``I see myself as extraverted, enthusiastic'' and the reverse-coded response to ``I see myself as reserved, quiet''. \end{itemize}

-As shown in Table \ref{tab:reg_match_rate}, for subjects who exhibit no behavioral effects, the performance of Data-AI and Prompt-AI is similar.
-Each additional behavioral effect is associated with a 2.2 percentage point decline in match rate for Data-AI, compared with a 4.4 percentage point decline for Prompt-AI.
-Subjects with higher IQ scores and older age also have higher match rates: for example, a one standard deviation increase in IQ score or age increases the match rate by four or two percentage points, respectively.

-Table \ref{tab:reg_prompt_ai} regresses the Prompt-AI match rate in Part II on its match rate in Part I, controlling for the variables listed above.
-A one percentage point increase in the Part I match rate is associated with a 0.27 percentage point increase in the Part II match rate.
-As before, Part II match rate is negatively correlated with behavioral effects and positively correlated with IQ and age.
-Relative overconfidence is also negatively correlated with the Part II match rate.

 \FloatBarrier